 1. New vs. existing

-One of the main financial benefits of a newly built house is that it can be more energy-efficient than an existing one, making your utilities less expensive, says Keith Hill, a loan officer at SunTrust Mortgage.
+One of the main financial benefits of a newly built house is that it can be more energy-efficient than an existing one, making your utilities less expensive.

 Another appealing reason to build a brand-new home is the opportunity for personalization.
 You can often choose floor patterns, wall colors, fixtures, etc. But starting from the foundation can bring a lot of unknowns, which could have a significant impact on your budget.
 Expenses for materials may increase, for example, or you might want to make a design change during the process.
 “If there’s a change that’s needed, change orders can be a significant additional cost to the home,” says Andrew Barbar, president of the Florida Association of Realtors.

-On the other hand, when purchasing an existing home, you’ll have a better idea of know upfront what the costs will may be.
+On the other hand, when purchasing an existing home, you’ll have a better idea upfront of what the costs may be.
 If you’re working with a tight budget, the security of this fixed expense can be key, Barbar says.

 2. Fixed- vs. adjustable-rate mortgage